 Grocery store in Mineral, VA, 2011

 Do you remember the 5.8 magnitude earthquake on August 23, 2011?
 It was centered about 38 miles northwest of Richmond in Louisa County.
 It was felt as far north as Quebec and south as Atlanta, Georgia.
 Damage was reported as far north as Brooklyn, New York.
 Louisa County had an estimated $80.6 million in damages, with $63.8 million from damage to public school buildings and $14.7 million from damage to homes.

 If you experience an earthquake in your Virginia home, you and your family's safety is the most important thing.
 There are things you can do to prepare your home to make it safer during an earthquake.
 There are also things you can do to stay safe during one.
 Be sure to check your home after an earthquake for needed repairs, especially concerning potentially dangerous issues with your utilities such as gas and electric.

 CDC: Be Ready!
 Earthquakes

 Virginia's 2011 earthquake caused pricey home damage: destroyed chimneys, cracked foundations, crumbled walls and broken water lines that led to minor flooding.
-While this type of damage is not included in your standard homeowners policy, adding earthquake insurance to your existing Northern Neck Home Insurance policy is easy and affordable.
+While this type of damage is not included in standard homeowners policies, adding earthquake insurance to your existing Northern Neck home insurance policy is easy and affordable.
 If you live in an area of Virginia that may be more prone to earthquakes, speak with a licensed professional to see if this coverage is right for you!